 Audition and Interview

-All applicants are strongly encouraged to visit the Boston campus to participate in their audition and interview, tour our facilities, and meet with Berklee faculty, students and staff.
+- We strongly encourage you to visit Berklee's campus in Boston to participate in the audition and interview; tour our facilities; and meet with faculty, students, and staff.

 The audition will be approximately 15 minutes long and may consist of the following parts:

-- an improvisation over a harmonic vamp, simple-form blues or a standard tune
+- an improvisation over a harmonic vamp, simple-form blues, or standard tune;

-We recognize it is common for applicants to have imbalances in their playing abilities, and we realize that applicants may not have advanced skills in improvisation, reading or ear training.
-These are often some of the reasons musicians are applying to Berklee - so that they may develop their musical skills further.
+We recognize that it is common for applicants to have imbalances in their playing abilities, and we realize that applicants may not have advanced skills in improvisation, reading, or ear training.
+In fact, this is exactly why you might apply to attend Berklee – to develop your skills in these and other areas.
 Because we take a holistic approach in our evaluation process, each component of the audition helps the audition team assess your overall abilities as a musician and your potential for success at the college level.

-There are four primary areas of discussion in the interview:
+There are four primary areas of discussion in your interview:

-- In addition to each candidate's musical preparation to meet the rigors of our curriculum, consideration will be given to your understanding of Berklee's history and mission and your affiliation with Berklee's open and inclusive approach to music, including the self-discipline needed for excellence, the empathy required of music making, and the openness and inquisitiveness essential to creativity.
+- In addition to your musical preparation for the rigors of our curriculum, consideration will be given to your understanding of Berklee's history and mission and your affiliation with Berklee's open and inclusive approach to music, including the self-discipline needed for excellence, the empathy required of music-making, and the openness and inquisitiveness essential to creativity.

 - Why have you chosen music as the primary focus of your college education?
-What outcomes are expected as a result of your attending Berklee?
+What outcomes do you expect as a result of your attending Berklee?
 What career or advanced study options might be available to you after completion of your studies at Berklee?

 - In researching your options for pursuing an education in music, what aspects of the Berklee model are most appealing to you?

 - In selecting our entering class, the board of admissions must identify how each admitted student will contribute to the quality of our community.
 How will you contribute to the Berklee network and improve the quality of the experience for all?
-The interviewer will key off the information provided on your application for admission as the foundation for your discussion.
 Come prepared to highlight your strengths and share your creative aspirations.